-ACM filers: The Adjusted Unfunded Vested Benefits is the excess, if any, of the Total Adjusted Vested Benefits entered in item 2(b)(3) over the Adjusted Plan Assets entered in item 3(d), further adjusted for the passage of time from the determination date entered in item 2 to the premium snapshot date.
-To determine Adjusted Unfunded Vested Benefits, use the "Item 4 Procedure" below.
-You may wish to use the space provided as a work sheet.
+ACM filers: The Adjusted Unfunded Vested Benefits is the excess, if any, of the Total Adjusted Vested Benefits entered in item 2(b)(3) over the Adjusted Plan Assets entered in item 3(d), further adjusted for the passage of time from the determination date entered in item 2 to the premium snapshot date and (for plans with 500 or more participants) for the occurrence of significant events.
+To determine Adjusted Unfunded Vested Benefits, use the 2004 premium payment year received a \$1,000 contribution on July 2 of the premium payment year for the prior plan year.
+The discount period is July 2 of the premium payment year to January 1 of the prior plan year, or 548 days.
+Assume that the RIR for the premium payment year is 6.30%.
+When Contribution = \$1,000, RIR = 6.30%, and the Discount Period (DP) = 548 days, the amount of the Discounted Contribution (DC) is computed as follows: